FXDYJ/Sunrise/README.md

 Currently, the game is overwhelmed with cheaters.
 Instead of keeping the solutions private, I decided to make it open-source because in my opinion cheaters are supposed to suffer everywhere, not only on servers that can make their own anti-cheat.
 If you support this idea, feel free to contribute to the project by implementing more features and researching new ways to prevent common exploits.
+The project is fully self-contained, all you need to do to build it yourself is clone the repo.

+If you are willing to help with the development, or just like the project, feel free to join the [Discord server](https://discord.gg/9nAaRVNCq3).